Search the Health Library

 with the team to develop individualized treatment plans.

 Pancreatic cancer experts across many disciplines dedicate themselves to meeting with patients, diagnosing and discussing their cancers and creating personalized treatment plans.
-This one-day clinic offers a complete, comprehensive examination, including imaging tests such as CT scans, by some of the top cancer experts in the country.
+This multidisciplinary clinic offers a complete, comprehensive examination, including imaging tests such as CT scans, by some of the top cancer experts in the country.
 Our clinic brings together medical and radiation oncologists, surgeons, radiologists, pathologists, nutritionists and others to educate patients about their options.
 We also provide summaries to your primary care or referring physician.

 The clinic is best suited to the following types of patients: